tailscale/tailscale/api.md

 }
 ```

-## Retrieve the search paths for a tailnet
+## Fetch the search paths for a tailnet

 ``` http
 GET /api/v2/tailnet/{tailnet}/dns/searchpaths